 If you think you need to see a doctor or another health care professional, such as a dentist, you should tell the staff.
 If you are have leave privileges, you can ask for urgent leave to see your regular doctor, dentist, etc. If you are only allowed escorted leave, the treating psychiatrist will need to give permission for a support person/staff member to take you.

-If you think you are not getting proper treatment or care for a medical condition, or that the treatment for your mental illness is affecting your medical condition and you want the treatment checked, you should ask to speak to the Medical Superintendent of the hospital and/or ask to urgently speak to the An ‘official visitor’ is a person appointed to visit, inspect and raise any matter of concern about the conditions of persons who are detained or accommodated in certain restrictive environments or under certain restrictive conditions.
-Official visitors are appointed by the NSW Minister for Health under the Mental Health Act 2007 (NSW) to visit NSW Mental Health Facilities.
+If you think you are not getting proper treatment or care for a medical condition, or that the treatment for your mental illness is affecting your medical condition and you want the treatment checked, you should ask to speak to the Medical Superintendent of the hospital and/or ask to urgently speak to the An ‘official visitor’ is a person appointed to visit, inspect and raise any matter of concern about the conditions of persons who are detained or accommodated in certain restrictive environments or living under certain restrictive conditions.
+Official visitors are appointed by the NSW Minister for Health under the Mental Health Act 2007 (NSW) to visit NSW public mental health facilities.
 There are also official visitors to correctional facilities and official community visitors to a range of residential facilities accommodating people with disability in NSW..

 You could also call the Health Care Complaints Commission (HCCC), However, because complaints to the HCCC must be in writing, urgent problems are not quickly resolved, including concerns or complaints about failure to provide other medical treatment or care.
 After you are discharged from hospital you may wish to write to the Health Care Complaints Commission to put your concerns about your care on the record.